louraff/covid_19_mapper/README.md

 ## Forking This Repo

-This site is fully open source, but as you all know, plagiarism is bad.
-We put blood, sweat and tears into this project and are proud of it!
-Feel free to fork this repo, but if you do, please just give us proper credit by linking back to the repo: https://github.com/davidpaps/covid_19_mapper
+This site is fully open source so feel free to fork this repo.
+If you do, please just give us proper credit by linking back to the repo: https://github.com/davidpaps/covid_19_mapper We put blood, sweat and tears into this project and are proud of it!

----